jldupont/rb_synclastfm/README.markdown

 3. Interface to "lastfm-proxy-dbus" through DBus: provides "syncing" of 'playcount' of the user's tracks from the "Recent Tracks" journal on Last.fm.

-4. Interface to "musicbrainz-proxy-dbus": provides resolving [artist;track] with Musicbrainz.
+4. Interface to "musicbrainz-proxy-dbus": provides resolving [artist;track] with Musicbrainz for increased success rate in finding matching track in Rhythmbox.

 Musicbrainz
 ===========